nodejs/TSC/Applications/Core TLP.md

 ## Introduction

-Currently the Node.js Foundation directly oversees the development of the core platform and associated working groups.
-The addition of Top Level Projects will predictably increase the workload on the TSC and so it makes sense to transfer these responsibilities to a Top Level Project concerned solely with the development of the platform.
+The Node.js Foundation directly oversees the development of the core platform and associated working groups.
+The addition of top-level Projects will predictably increase the workload on the TSC and so it makes sense to transfer these responsibilities to a top-level Project concerned solely with the development of the platform.

 ## History & Metrics